WisdmLabs/edwiser-bridge/edwiser-bridge/readme.txt

  ==  Changelog  ==

+= 1.4.1 =
+* Tweak - Changed user enrollment email functionality to make it compatible with Edwiser Bulk Purchase and Group Registration 2.2.0..

 = 1.4.3 =
 * Feature - Added functionality to show a set-up wizard on Moodle plugin installation to create web service automatically with authorized user.